amaraAI/amaraAI.github.io/_pages/cv.md

 Work experience
 ======
+* **Research Scientist Intern, [January 2023- present]** at ***Nuance Communications + Microsoft***
+  * Duties included: Conduct research and experimentation to improve the performance of Sequence-to-Sequence models for Healthcare AI; Implement evaluation metrics for text summarization tasks; Implement prototypes and test new ideas and algorithms; Discuss state-of-the-art ideas with other researchers and report on progress.

 * **AI & Data Scientist, [November 2021 - January 2023]** at ***Inmind Technologies/Mind in a box***
   * Duties included: Meet with clients to bring AI and automation into solving their business needs; Prepare proposals for projects; Formulate recommendations and implement them for the clients’ business challenges related to AI; Support the research and development of Mind in a Box products.